thedissenter/thedissenter/content/episodes/74-Christopher-Chabris-The-Invisible-Gorilla--and-Other-Cognitive-Illusions.md

   genetics, and decision-making.
 His work has been published in leading journals including Science, Nature, PNAS, Psychological Science, Perception, and Cognitive Science.
-  Chris is also co-author of the bestselling book The Invisible Gorilla: How Our Intuitions Deceive Us, published in 20 languages.&nbsp;'
+  Chris is also co-author of the bestselling book The Invisible Gorilla: How Our Intuitions Deceive Us, published in 20 languages. '
 title: '#74 Christopher Chabris: The Invisible Gorilla, and Other Cognitive Illusions'
 ---
 {{< episode >}}